Palikadude/Halcyon/readme.md

 The dedicated channel for Halcyon discussion is #quest-halcyon.

 Credits:
-Palika - mod author. scripting, writing, balancing, etc. (all non-engine work, except where other credit is given) Audino - for making the engine, adding features that I needed for the game.
+Palika - mod author. scripting, writing, balancing, mapping, etc. (all non-engine work, except where other credit is given) Audino - for making the engine, adding features that I needed for the game.
 His work cannot be understated as without him this mod would not exist
-Trio- - Assisted with mission_gen in-dungeon scripting, other scripting features/enhancements on occasion
+Trio- - Assisted with mission_gen in-dungeon scripting, other scripting features/enhancements

 Playtesters:
 Sunkern